 Executive Briefing attendees will also hear from local law enforcement agencies and the private security industry on how public and private partnerships can be strengthened.

-• Assistant Commissioner Michael Willing APM, Commander Counter Terrorism & Special Tactics Command, New South Wales Police Force;
+• Assistant Commissioner Mark Walton, Commander Counter Terrorism & Special Tactics Command, New South Wales Police Force;

 • Superintendent Ross McNeill, Counter Terrorism Command, Victoria Police